Zdenoslav/Library-management/cw2-libraryserver/README.md

 This will create a `library.sqlite` file inside the `data/` directory and pre-populate it with some sample data.

-**CAUTION!** Running this command will remove any data already stored in the database `data/library.sqlite`.
+**CAUTION!** Running this commandwil remove any data already stored in the database `data/library.sqlite`.
 It should be used with caution, only when you want to reset the Database to its initial state.

 ## Running the Server